Door: Knock! Knock!

 This wasn’t supposed to be on this list of things no one tells you about being a stay at home mom freelance writer.
 However, during the course of my crafting this post, I got my fair share of gadget destruction.

-So, it happened that I was on my bed, as usual, (I love to work from my bed most of the time) doing some gig I just got from one of my clients who lives abroad.
+So, it happened that I was on my bed, as usual, (I love to work from my bed most of the time) doing some gig I just got from an international client.

 My spirited toddler walked up to where I was typing away on my laptop.
 He stylishly, without me noticing (I was totally engrossed), unplugged my laptop and inserted the charger in his mouth.